 Use the dividend-adjusted PEG ratio formula to determine CFD's PEGY ratio.
 From the financial information provided, CFD's price-to-earnings ratio for 2020 was 8.32.
 Add the EPS growth to the dividend yield, and divide the P/E by the result:

 CDF's PEG ratio for 2020 was 11.9, while the dividend-adjusted PEG ratio for 2020 was 2.35.
 If a PEGY of less than 1 is considered a good investment based on growth and dividends, CDF might not be an investor's first choice if they are looking for growth and high rewards.

 How the Dividend-Adjusted PEG Ratio Works

 When a company is very large and profitable, it returns earnings to its stockholders in the form of a cash dividend.
 This can result in a situation where the company appears to be growing slowly.

 In addition to the earnings-per-share growth, stockholders are receiving dividends.
-When this is the case, the PEG ratio alone is not sufficient because it will appear that an otherwise attractive stock is significantly overvalued, which may not be accurate.
+When this is the case, the PEG ratio alone is not sufficient, because it will appear that an otherwise attractive stock is significantly overvalued, which might not be accurate.

-	In these situations, the PEG ratio doesn't work well because stocks with high PEG ratios might generate an attractive total return.
-The odds are good when you analyze most high-quality blue-chip stocks such as Procter & Gamble, Colgate-Palmolive, Coca-Cola, or Tiffany & Company you will need to use the dividend-adjusted PEG ratio.
+In these situations, the PEG ratio doesn't work well, because a stock with a high PEG ratio might generate an attractive total return.
+When you analyze most high-quality blue-chip stocks, such as Procter & Gamble, Colgate-Palmolive, Coca-Cola, or Tiffany & Company, the odds are good that you will need to use the dividend-adjusted PEG ratio.